cla-cif/The-Boxscape-Blog/README.md

 - Edit comments "on the same page".
 - Subscription to the newsletter.
 - Bookmark pages to access easily the favourite posts.
+- Create a profile page for each author (expand the author model).
 - Share posts via email and social networks.
 - Extend the range of allowed image formats and use a Cloud service for storage.
 - Add privacy policy and copyright information.